 Tube and pipe can be found in a wide range of applications and across nearly every industry.
 Some of the most common applications, however, are automotive applications (exhaust systems, headrests, etc.).

 Each tooling component that we’ll cover later is necessary to achieve the proper bend for whatever the end use application will be.
 Each component plays a vital role in how the piece of pipe or tube is bent.

 How are Tube and Pipe Bent?

-Tube and pipe can be bent manually, however this is not very common.
+Tube and pipe can be bent manually, however, this is not very common.
 Two of the biggest reasons manual bending is an unpopular solution is that it is inconsistent and difficult to scale.

-Far more common is tube and pipe bending that is done with a machine.
+Far more common is tube and pipe bending which is done with a machine.
 Some bending machines rely on employees to use the machine, setting tooling and operating the machine manually, but more and more often companies are opting for CNC machining.

 There are many techniques for tube bending, and using the wrong one could do more harm than good.
 Even trained and experienced workers could make mistakes in the process they use or in physically performing the bend.
 So even owners and managers who have skilled employees will want to use CNC tube bending machines that help alleviate much of the risk and stress of tube and pipe bending.

 As you can see from the diagram above, there are a number of pieces of tooling that are used during the bending process.
 Each of these components needs to be set precisely to achieve the correct bend.
 CNC machines can help ensure the right tooling is being used.

 Additionally, the success or failure of any bend is often determined by calculations that are done even before the tooling is set.
 There are a number of calculations that need to be made when bending.
 Some of these calculations determine things like the ideal bend radius and others whether or not your specific equipment can even complete the bend.